 Marketing doesn’t end when a new customer walks through the door.
 Your Menu isn’t just a list of your offerings but another chance to show off your brand identity.
 A fresh new menu design that creatively incorporates all of your logos, fonts and colour schemes can show guests old and new alike that you’re ready for your bounce back.

-With these numbers, you can start to fine-tune campaigns to speak to different audiences and start attracting new customers.
-Notice a page on your website about your new COVID 19 safety policy is getting positive attention?
-Make a Facebook post or SMS messaging campaign about it too!
+With these numbers, you can start to fine-tune campaigns to speak to the right target audience and begin attracting new customers.
+Notice a specific post on your website is getting more attention than usual?
+Make a Facebook post or SMS messaging campaign about it too.

 Ready to bring your new restaurant marketing materials to life?
 Check out MOO’s small business print solutions.